Shaktal/any_iterator/any_iterator.md

   ```c++
   std::opaque<Concept> obj(somethingModellingConcept);
   ```

-  Where `std::opaque` would deduce from `Concept` the necessary members.
+  where `std::opaque` would deduce from `Concept` the necessary members.
 This would require extensive changes to the core language and would provide a much more generic and powerful tool than proposed here.
 It may not even be possible.

 ## Prior Art
 Analogous classes exist in various other places within the C++ community: